microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor.md

 Your extension code can be configured to run in response to various situations that a occur when a user interacts with Visual Studio.
 These are known as entry points.
 Editor extensibility currently supports three entry points: listeners, the [EditorExtensibility](#EditorExtensibility) service object, and commands.

 Event listeners get triggered when certain actions occur in an editor window, represented in code by a `TextView`.
 For example, when a user types something into the editor, a `TextViewChanged` event occurs.
-When an editor window is opened or closed, `TextViewCreated` and `TextViewClosed` events occur.
+When an editor window is opened or closed, `TextViewOpened` and `TextViewClosed` events occur.

 The editor service object is an instance of the `EditorExtensibility` class, which exposes real-time editor functionality, such as performing text edits.